Geological and petroleum technicians held about 16,300 jobs in 2018. The largest employers of geological and petroleum technicians were as follows:

 Most geological and petroleum technicians work full time.
 Technicians generally work a standard schedule in laboratories and offices, but hours spent in the field may be long or irregular.

-Many community colleges and technical institutes offer programs in geosciences, petroleum, mining, or a related technology such as geographic information systems (GIS).
+Many community colleges and technical institutes offer programs in the geosciences, petroleum, mining, or a related technology, such as geographic information systems (GISs).
 Community colleges offer associate’s degree programs designed to provide an easy transition to bachelor’s degree programs at colleges and universities; such programs can be useful for future career advancement.

-Regardless of the degree program, most students take classes in geology, mathematics, computer science, chemistry, and physics.
+Regardless of the program, most students take classes in geology, mathematics, computer science, chemistry, and physics.
 Many schools also offer internships and cooperative-education programs that help students gain experience while attending school.
-Jobseekers who have this type of experience may have better prospects.

 Analytical skills.
 Geological and petroleum technicians examine data, using a variety of complex techniques, including laboratory experimentation and computer modeling.